s3a-spatialaudio/VISR/doc/userdoc/index.rst

   examples
   tutorials

-The contents of these files will be removed or moded to other parts of the documentation.
+The contents of these files will be removed or moved to other parts of the documentation.